infn-esc/esc21/basic/environment.md

   fully understand the meaning of the different options, so to avoid mistakes that could cause loss of data.

-For this to work seamlessly, however, you should first simplify your use of SSH to connect to `esc`, namely:
+For all these options to work seamlessly, however, you should first simplify your use of SSH to connect to `esc`,
+namely:

 * Enable the use of SSH keys in place of password authentication also from your laptop to `bastion`.
 You can reuse the keys you have already generate